-In accordance with Massachusetts state law, all students must provide proof of immunity against meningitis, measles, mumps, rubella, varicella, tetanus, diphtheria and hepatitis B. The BAC Certification of Immunization must be on file at the BAC prior to enrollment.
+In accordance with Massachusetts state law, all full-time students under the age of 30 and all international students must provide proof of immunity against meningitis, measles, mumps, rubella, varicella, tetanus, diphtheria, and hepatitis B. The BAC Certification of Immunization must be on file at the BAC prior to enrollment.